ahmaddabeer/C-Programming-Mini-Project/README.md

 <p>------------------------------------------------------------------------------------------------------------------</p>
 <h1># 📖 **Phone Book Application in C** 📞</h1>

 This is a **Phone Book Application** written in **C** that allows users to add, view, and manage contacts.
 The program uses a simple menu system to interact with the user.
-You can add up to 10 contacts, each with the following information:
+You can add up to 10 contacts, each with the following information;
 - Name
 - Age
 - Phone Number